The neonatal intensive care unit (NICU): what is it?

 What a NICU looks like

 The first time you go into a NICU, it can feel overwhelming.
+But the staff at the NICU will be there to support you as you get to know the place.

 The NICU might have periods when the lights are dimmed and it’s quiet.
 This is because babies in the NICU can be overwhelmed by too much noise and light.